We'll get back to you quickly

 Kissmetrics research indicates that infographics are 30 times more likely to be read than text articles.
-So, what is it about infographics that makes them so much more attention-grabbing than your average article?
+So, what is it about healthcare infographics that makes them so much more attention-grabbing than your average article?
 It all starts with basic human biology.
 The majority of humans consider themselves visual learners, approximately 65 percent of the population, in fact.
 Half the human brain is dedicated to vision and neuroscientists at MIT have found that the brain can process entire images in just 13 milliseconds.
 There is even an entire school of thought dedicated to our tendency to recognize and recall images faster than words called the “picture superiority effect.”
 Images are powerful – they’re emotionally evocative, they’re memorable and they leave a lasting impact that words alone struggle to convey on their own.

 1. Start with a Timely and Relevant Topic

 The first step in developing any type of creative content is considering what would be most relevant to your target audience.
-As a healthcare provider, your infographic is speaking to current and prospective patients, physicians, researchers, board members and the greater healthcare community.
-Carefully analyzing how your infographic can fill a need while effectively communicating an idea to your target audience will lead you to a focused and powerful topic of discussion.
+As a healthcare provider, your healthcare infographic is speaking to current and prospective patients, physicians, researchers, board members and the greater healthcare community.
+Carefully analyzing how your healthcare infographic can fill a need while effectively communicating an idea to your target audience will lead you to a focused and powerful topic of discussion.
 Take a look at the latest healthcare news and research and hone in on a subject that is relevant, informative and maybe even a little surprising.
-Whether it’s an outline of key healthcare legislation, a new type of treatment or a guide to navigating insurance, a unique, timely topic that resonates with your core audience will bring your infographic one step closer to going viral.
+Whether it’s an outline of key healthcare legislation, a patient engagement infographic, a new type of treatment or a guide to navigating insurance, a unique, timely topic that resonates with your core audience will bring your healthcare infographic one step closer to going viral.

 2. Take a Simple and Bold Approach